getify/You-Dont-Know-JS/this & object prototypes/ch3.md

 }
 ```

-This iterator will generate random numbers "forever", so we're careful to only pull out 100 values so our program doesn't run unbounded.
+This iterator will generate random numbers "forever", so we're careful to only pull out 100 values so our program doesn't hang.

 ## Review (TL;DR)